Labour relations are governed by both the Employment Relationship Act and collective agreements.

 A foreign representative shall be issued a Single Permit for a period of up to 1 year.
-It may be re-issued based on an application filed by the employer or foreigner.
-Evidence must be attached to the application.
+It may be re-issued based on an application filed by the employer or foreigner supported by attached documentation.

 If a foreigner does not reside in Slovenia, they may perform the function of a company representative for up to 90 days in a calendar year without requiring a Single Permit.
-In such a case, it suffices if they register with the ESS the performance of the short-term work as a representative by the commencement of the work.
+In such a case, it is sufficient if such a person registers with the ESS the performance of the short-term work as a representative by the commencement of the work.
 The registration of the representative’s work is made using the e-form published on the ESS website.

-The training and improvement of foreigners can be extended for 6 months and up to 2 years if issued for the purpose of training in the field of medicine (specialisation).
+The training and further training of foreigners can be extended for 6 months and up to 2 years if issued for the purpose of training in the field of medicine (specialisation).

 Training of posted and Slovenian workers in associated companies

-Training in companies may be carried out provided the company established in Slovenia and the company established in a third country are linked by capital ties, or in cases of business and technical cooperation or the transfer of technology.
+Training in companies may be carried out provided the company established in Slovenia and the company established in a third country are members of the same corporate group, or in cases of business and technical cooperation or the transfer of technology.

 The permit may be granted if direct capital ties link the companies, when they are in the majority ownership of one company, or when one of the companies has at least a 10% share in the other company, amounting to a minimum of EUR 10,000.

 The Single Permit for this purpose is issued based on an application submitted by the foreign employer or the foreigner and the training is carried out in a Slovenian corporate entity under a training contract between the Slovenian and foreign entities.

 A foreign entity may assign a worker to train at a Slovenian entity several times, but for no longer than a period of 6 months within 2 years.